 Full payment must be received by the submission deadline.
 Entries submitted without the appropriate submission fee will not be eligible for judging.
 Payments are only accepted online.

 All finalists are also nominated for People’s Choice, a winner in each category will be chosen by the general public.
-Voting will take place from April 5 to May 4 on awards.azuremagazine.com
+Voting will take place in April and May on awards.azuremagazine.com

 Each project is evaluated on its own merits according to the following criteria: